 So as well as the potential financial rewards of contracting, it can also have huge benefits which will improve your work-life balance.
 Being able to pick and choose your hours allows you to fit in with various childcare requirements, spend more time with your family, or even take up a new hobby, all whilst maximising your earnings potential.

-There are of course also a few pitfalls to contracting that you will need to consider.
+There are of course also a few pitfalls to contracting for women in tech that you will need to consider.
 These include not being protected in the same way as permanent employees, not receiving holiday or sick pay, and working alone without a team around you for support.